 What We Publish

-The University of Hawai‘i Press editorial program focuses on books in the humanities, social sciences, and life and earth sciences in areas that include history, religion, anthropology, literature, art and architecture, the environment, and language arts.
-We also publish more than 20 scholarly journals that reflect the university’s regional and international focus in the aforementioned subject matters.
+The University of Hawai‘i Press editorial program focuses on books in the humanities, social sciences, and natural sciences in areas that include history, religion, anthropology, literature, art and architecture, the environment, and languages.
+We also publish or distribute more than 25 scholarly journals that reflect the university’s regional and international focus in the aforementioned subjects.

 UH Press has an especially distinguished list in Asian studies and is recognized as a leader in the fields of Buddhist studies and Southeast Asian studies.
 We are the preeminent publisher of scholarly works on Hawai‘i and the Pacific Islands, and we are known for our regional guidebooks and maps.

 In addition to these core strengths, we are seeking to expand our acquisitions in the areas of environmental studies, indigenous studies, popular culture, and language learning texts.

 If you have a book manuscript or proposal, we invite you to review our Author Guidelines below for more information.
 Please also see our Books in Series for current calls for proposals.

 If you have an article that you wish to publish, please visit our Journals page to find the appropriate journal for your article’s subject matter, special issue calls for papers, and author guidelines specific to each journal.

 If you would like to learn more about university press publishing, here is a resource by the Association of University Presses.